pabloscript/my_online_resume/README.md

 I'm still working on this project, so there are a few things to be changed:
 - add English version of menu
 - put language switching in a loop
+- update all smooth scrolling events, because they work only on Chrome

 Author:
 Pawel Kozicki